The Complete Guide on How to Cook a Venison Steak

 Want to know more?

 Cooking venison steaks is pretty straightforward.
 Check out the rest of this section of our website for more deer meat recipes that will have your taste buds tingling.
 If you want to know more about our farm raised venison at Stagison or you are looking for somewhere to buy high quality venison then get in touch with us today.
-Visit our online Venison Shop to buy your own tasty cuts.
+Visit our online Venison Shop to buy your own tasty cuts such as our delicious Venison Medallions.
 You can also call us on 01337 830237 or email us here.
 Happy cooking!

 *From The Venison Bible by Nichola Fletcher